Branhamism: Prophecies

-His most significant prophecies were a series of prophetic visions he claimed to have in June 1933.
+His most significant prophecies were a series of prophetic visions he claimed to have had in June 1933.
 The first time he published any information about the visions were in 1953.
 Branham reported that in his visions he saw seven major events would occur before the second coming of Christ, including the prediction of the rise of Adolf Hitler, the Second World War, the Italian occupation of Ethiopia, and the rise of communism.
 Most of his predictions had already been fulfilled by the first time he reported the visions in 1953.

 In the 1933 visions, he reported seeing self-driving "egg-shaped" cars in one vision.
 Branham later claimed he saw a car in 1960 that fulfilled his vision.
 Among the prophecies was also a prediction that the United States would "elect the wrong president" as a result of giving women the right to vote, which he later interpreted to be John F. Kennedy.
 He also predicted a powerful woman would take control of the United States, which he later interpreted to be the Roman Catholic Church, which he reported as also being fulfilled with the election of Kennedy who was Roman Catholic.
 His visions ended with the apocalyptic destruction of the United States that left the nation's cities in smoldering ruins.

 In 1964, Branham said judgement would strike the west coast of the United States and that Los Angeles would sink into the ocean.
 Following the 1964 prophecy, Branham was deeply anti-Catholic, and viewed the pope and the Roman Catholic Church as the agents of Satan who would bring about the end of the world.

 Weaver wrote that Branham gradually revised and embellished some of his prophecies over time, sometimes substantially.
 Critics of Branham investigated his prophecies.
 They claimed that many of Branham prophecies were only publicly reported after their fulfillment.
 Duzyer also reported that several of Branham's prophecies, like the 16 drownings or the destruction of the United States, were never fulfilled.
 Branham's followers believe his prophecies came true, or will do so in the future.

 Followers of Branham's teachings can be found around the world; Branham claimed to have made over one million converts during his campaign meetings.
 In 1986, there were an estimated 300,000 followers.
 (Note: Weaver based his estimate on numbers reported by Branham's son.
 The estimate included 50,000 in the United States, with a considerable following in Central and South America (including 40,000 in Brazil), India, and Africa; particularly in Kenya, Nigeria, Ghana, and the Democratic Republic of the Congo.)
 In 2000, the William Branham Evangelical Association had missions on every inhabited continent – with 1,600 associated churches in Latin America and growing missions across Africa.
 In 2018, Voice of God Recordings claimed to serve Branham-related support material to about two million people through the William Branham Evangelical Association, and estimated there were 2–4 million total followers of Branham's teachings.